4 Essential Types of Mindful Movement

 Table of Contents

-Mindfulness isn’t just about the 10 minutes spent in the Lotus position during your daily meditation practice, it’s a part of everyday life!
+Mindful awareness isn’t just about the 10 minutes spent in the Lotus position during your daily meditation practise; it’s a part of everyday life!

 Mindful movement practices can boost focus, improve body awareness, and help you to make the most of your exercise session.

 Join over 50’000 people on their meditation journey.